memgraph/docs/docs/installation/overview.md

 import useBaseUrl from "@docusaurus/useBaseUrl";

-Install **Memgraph Platform** and get the full streaming graph application platform that
+Install **Memgraph Platform** and get the complete streaming graph application platform that includes:

-includes:
-  - **Memgraph DB** - database that holds your data
+- **Memgraph DB** - the database that holds your data
-  - **Memgraph Lab** - visual user interface for running queries, visualizing graph data and exploring the world of graphs
+- **Memgraph Lab** - visual user interface for running queries and visualizing graph data
 - **mgconsole** - command-line interface for running queries
-  - **MAGE** - graph algorithms and modules library to help you tackle even the most challenging issues
+- **MAGE** - graph algorithms and modules library

 Scroll down to the operating system of your choosing and install **Memgraph Platform** with Docker.
 If you only need to install a database instance, install Memgraph DB with Docker or some other available installation option.

 ## Windows